Thealoner/bm_rhino_compat/README.md

 ## Installation instructions

 1. Upload bm_rhino_compat cartridge to SFCC
-2. Add it to the cartridge path
+2. Add it to the BM cartridge path
 3. Grant permissions for the BM module in Organization context
 4. Open the BM module at Administration > Site Development > Rhino Compat